nntrn/playlist-popularity/README.md

 Written by [Arielle Vaniderstine](https://twitter.com/imariari)

 A basic Node app that integrates with the Spotify API.
+Explore different endpoints the API has to offer!

 This app uses the *Client Credentials Flow* for authentication, which means you can only get non-user-specific data.